 When can you post the bail

-How long can a person placed under arrest spend at the Hartford police department?
+How long can a person arrested spend at the Hartford police department?

-Facing a criminal charge in Hartford and dealing with local police and law enforcement is a stressful and chaotic situation for all involved.
 For this reason, 3-D Bail Bonds’ number one priority is their customers.
 We care about our customers and their personal situation.
-See what they’re saying about us online, read some our five-star Hartford bail bonds reviews.
+See what they’re saying about us online, read some of the latest five-star Hartford bail bonds reviews.
 Our goal is to help in any way we can.
-Whether is a question answered, a free phone call or a bail bond posted, we will be there for you 24/7.
+Whether it is a question answered, a free phone call or a bail bond posted, we will be there for you 24/7.
 Find us in Hartford at 57 Fishfry St across the Hartford Correctional facility.